jestjs/jest/docs/MigrationGuide.md

 npm install -g jest-codemods
 ```

-To get transform your existing tests, navigate to the project containing the tests and run:
+To transform your existing tests, navigate to the project containing the tests and run:

 ```
 jest-codemods